 So with attitudes like that, it should come as no surprise to you that we prefer to invest elsewhere.
 The US has been a particular favourite of ours because it is the home to scores of world-beating companies of the kind that just don't exist anywhere else.
 But don't worry, we are trying to spread our risks.
-Which is why we've built up a basket of defensive assets such as commodity ETFs, overseas government and high-quality corporate bonds, put contracts that protect the value of our US equities and short-term UK gilts.
+Which is why we've built up a basket of defensive assets such as commodity ETFs, and put contracts that protect the value of our US equities.